 Alibion 300 ml x 300 ml Eco-PJF™ application gun

-The highly flexible joint fillers used for various types of outdoor concrete have been around for decades and are used for interior concrete floors as well.
+The highly flexible concrete joint fillers used for various types of outdoor concrete have been around for decades and are used for interior concrete floors as well.
 However, they are best suited for lighter duty indoors, as they do not hold up under heavy wheeled traffic.
 While high flexibility joint fillers are ideal for exterior concrete, they are unable to transfer load or downward pressure.
 The development of semi-rigid joint fillers provided the answer.

 In heavy traffic interior environments, control joints are subjected to ongoing stress in the form of forklift loads, laden carts and the like.
 When the joints are not properly filled, the edges can become a traffic hindrance and safety hazard, and eventually get spalled, chipped and cracked, further impairing pedestrian and wheeled traffic flow, which then creates additional damage and so on.
 It’s a cycle that can result in the entire concrete slab having to be replaced well before its time.